IulianJigau/Internship-Assignment-Anagram-Finder/Code-Overview.md

 - **Key:** Sorted version of the word.
 - **Value:** List of original words matching that key.

-The `initialCapacity` of the map is set based on the total word count to improve efficiency and reduce unnecessary resizing.
+The `initialCapacity` of the map is set based on the total word count.

 ---